nanoMFG/gr-resq-webapp-backend/README.md

-# gr-resq-fastapi
+# gr-resq-nodejs
-FastAPI implementation of the Gr-ResQ project.
+Node.js implementation of the Gr-ResQ project.